gamidirohan/Code-Assist-Backend/README.md

 # Code Assist Backend

-This project is a backend service for extracting text from images using Mistral OCR and Flask.
+This is a Python-based backend that uses Mistral OCR to extract text from images.
+It communicates with a front-end through POST requests over HTTP.

 ## Project Structure